Right to food: Intersections with other rights and issues

 The idea of the interdependence and indivisibility of all human rights was a founding principle of the United Nations.
 This was recognised in the 1993 Vienna Declaration and Programme of Action which reads "all human rights are universal, indivisible and interdependent and interrelated."
 The right to food is considered interlinked with the following human rights in particular: right to life, right to livelihood, right to health, right to property, freedom of expression, freedom of information, right to education, freedom of association, and the right to water.
 Other relevant rights include: the right to work, the right to social security, the right to social welfare, and the right to an adequate standard of living.

 For example, according to the Committee overseeing the implementation of the ICESCR, "the right to water is a prerequisite for the realization of other human rights."
 The need to have adequate water in order to have adequate food is in particular evident in the case of peasant farmers.
 Access to sustainable water resources for agriculture needs to be ensured to realise the right to food.
 This applies even more strongly to subsistence agriculture.

+Violations of the right to food often exacerbate inequalities, hunger, malnutrition, and social instability, affecting health, education, and other human rights.

+Contemporary challenges and emerging issues

+Climate change, environmental degradation, resource depletion, land grabs, and displacement threaten food availability, sustainability, and access affecting realization of the right to food.

+Economic inequalities, global supply chains, market volatility, and structural poverty limit equitable access which often leading to food insecurity and hunger.

+Recognition of food as a human right sometimes conflicts with political, economic, and policy priorities; progressive realization depends on political will and resources.

+The concept of “adequacy” is evolving: beyond calories to nutrition, food safety, cultural acceptability, and sustainability.
+Some legal scholars call for stronger recognition of “consumer acceptability” and environmental sustainability in definitions.